 Add to Basket

-Starting from the mighty Newarke Gateway you travel back in time to gaze on the Great Hall and former chapel of Leicester castle, before stumbling into the delight of Castle Gardens.
-Walk by the River Soar then pass ancient Roman baths, a 14th century Guildhall, and a resplendent cathedral where the remains of King Richard III are about to be buried.
-Finally it’s back to the centre to finish at Leicester’s iconic Clock Tower.
+From the ancient Church of St Mary de Capro travel back in time at Leicester Castle’s Great Hall, before ascending its Motte.
+Be amazed at the Newarke Gateway, before tumbling into the delights of Castle Gardens.
+Gaze on ancient Roman baths, a 14th century Guildhall, and a resplendent cathedral where the remains of King Richard III are finally buried.
+Lastly, it’s back to the city centre and Leicester’s iconic Clock Tower.

 From the 19th century Clock Tower move swiftly into the heart of Leicester’s famous market, the largest covered outdoor market in Europe, where its ethnic diversity can be experienced by all.
 Onward now to some engaging gardens, with a vibrant fountain before the impressive Town Hall.
 Finally, arrive at the elegance of New Walk, a tree-lined thoroughfare, dating back over 200 years, with a museum at its end.

-Each booklet is A5 size.
-You can: a) download to your computer & print; b) download to your phone or tablet (different format) & use directly from there; c) order a pre-printed copy which we post to you.
-Each has a page dedicated to the history of the city; 2 pages summarising each walk with suggestions re what to visit along the way.
+Each booklet has a page dedicated to the history of the city and 2 pages summarising each walk with suggestions on what to visit along the way.
 Walk 1 has 21 clues & walk 2 has 14 - both with detailed directions to follow.
-There are stories about important people, places & events along the way; detailed instructions how to find a clue if you're stuck; a comprehensive map with the routes marked on.
+There are interesting stories about important people, places & events along the way; detailed instructions on how to find a clue if you're stuck; and a comprehensive map with the routes marked on.

-When you click on the Add to Basket button a pop-up asks if you want to checkout using Stripe (default) or Paypal, or continue shopping.
-If you decide to checkout you are taken through payments via a quick & secure process managed by a third-party company called SendOwl.
+Buy a booklet by clicking on the Add to Basket button, then either checkout, or continue shopping.
+Checkout takes you through payments via a quick & secure process managed by a third-party company called SendOwl.
 At the end of the payment process SendOwl will email you a confirmation email (inc download link if relevant).

-Download files are typically between 3 and 6 mb.
 You have 14 days to complete your download, and up to 3 attempts are permitted.
 If you buy the print-at-home version you will need to print it on normal A4 paper and the email you receive, with the download link, explains how best to fold the pages to make it into an A5 booklet.
 If you buy the download to mobile version you will need pdf reading software on your phone or tablet, eg using the Adobe Acrobat App (free).
-Please see our FAQs page for further information.

 The booklet has a flexible cover, which has been professionally printed.
 The inside pages are printed to order, to ensure that they are as up-to-date as possible.
 We post booklets out 1st class Royal Mail, usually the same, or next working day.
-A postage & packing charge of £1.49 is made for 1 or 2 booklets within the UK.
-3 to 6 booklets it's £1.99, and after that it's £3.99.
-Outside the UK it's £2.49 for 1 or 2 booklets, £4.99 for 3 to 6 booklets and £7.99 after that.
+A small postage & packing charge is added.